Elegance, extreme lightness and natural brilliance of colours in every detail.

 Combining modernity and lightness, aluminium lamination offers a demanding clientele high resolution with brilliant and natural colours that highlight every detail of the work.

-With its robust and waterproof surface, it is suitable for kitchens, bathrooms and outdoor rooms sheltered from the rain.
+With its robust and waterproof surface, it is also suitable for wet rooms such as kitchens, bathrooms and outdoor rooms.